CodeforChemnitz/elixir-overpass/README.md

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:
+As [available in Hex](https://hex.pm/packages/overpass), the package can be installed as:

   1. Add overpass to your list of dependencies in `mix.exs`: